Antcating/tmesca/README.md

 #### Initial Config
 Whole configuration, such as:
-* Random page mode
+* Parse type
 * Turbo mode
-* Link generation length
+* Parse content type
+* Subsettings for some of types
-* etc.
+* etc.,
 is making on the start of the script.

 ---